 An estimated 90% of the BRST population is believed to have died as a result of the virus in an approximate 6-week period.
 Infected turtles suffered blindness, internal organ necrosis and developed sudden inflammatory lesions.

 Prior to this event, the population size for the species was estimated at 1600 – 4500 individuals.
-The current Bellinger River Turtle population is estimated to be between 200 and 300 individuals and predominantly juveniles.
+The current Bellinger River Turtle population is estimated to be less than 200 individuals and predominantly juveniles.